IngeborgArdoe/training/foundation/exercise-13.md

    * Target Type: "Component"
    * Target: "Activities - Kanban"
    * Data Filter: "Read related"
+      * Filter target data set: "Activities"
+      * On objects in source data set: "Company"
+      * Where the source is related to the target in a: "One to Many Relationship"
+      * By outbound field in target: "Activities.Company"
 3. Save and see the results in the browser.
 Remember to open a Company that has activities related to it.
 4. Your results should look like the figure below.
 Try moving cards between lists to change the state of the activity.
 ![oppg13fig16.JPG](media/oppg13fig16.JPG)